-With this in mind, I want people who take my class to be free and recognize their character and personality through their dance.
-I want them to appropriate this style and project their own story through it.
+I want people who take my class to be free and recognize their character and personality through their dance.
+I want them to take on a dance style and project their own story through it.
 I want them to know that this culture is more than fame, talent and ability.
 It is about how you think and the value you have as a person, no matter the race, ethnicity, age or social class.
-I want them to learn more about the movement, history, fundamentals, values and principles that govern Hip-hop.
+I want them to learn more about the movement, history, fundamentals, values and principles of the dance they are learning.
 I want them to have a space where they can be themselves, where they feel safe and comfortable, where they can enjoy growing and advancing in their dance and knowledge.

 What motivates you to dance?

 I keep dancing because in dance I found a shelter and a life project.
 A large part of my motivation is to be able to share my knowledge with other people and see how they grow and develop their full potential.
 I am also constantly learning from my students who very often contribute to my development as a dancer, as a teacher and as a person.

 What are some highlights of your career as a dancer/choreographer?